 Anilao, the Philippines

 As with all blackwater dives, you need to be an experienced diver with at least 50 dives under your belt as you are suspended in the pitch black of the open ocean.
-But it's worth it as you can witness anything from pelagic seahorses to blanket octopus off Anilao in the Philippines; although the real clincher with blackwater diving is knowing that you might have spotted something never identified before.
+But it's worth it, esepically if you are diving in the Philippines where you can witness anything from pelagic seahorses to blanket octopus off Anilao; although the real clincher with blackwater diving is knowing that you might have spotted something never identified before.

 Lembeh, Northern Sulawesi